junhui096/dataeng_test/README.md

     docker exec -it cars psql -U docker -d car psql >> \dt

+Note: For the database design, I did not create a separate table for salesperson, since I assume that it does not have additional properties apart from a unique identifier.

 ## Section 3: System Design
 I have used the services offered by Google Cloud Platform to design the image processing pipeline.